 Patents are granted to protect rights over inventions, providing inventors with exclusive rights to exploit their creations morally and economically for a period of 20 years.

-An invention is an innovative idea susceptible to industrial application.
-For it to be considered as a novelty or an innovation, it cannot be perceived as present or existing in the current state of the art of the relevant industry, and it cannot be deductible or evident from said state of the art by a technician in the field.
+An invention is a novel and innovative idea susceptible to industrial application.
+For it to be considered as a novelty and as an innovation, it cannot be perceived as present or existing in the current state of the art of the relevant industry, and it cannot be deductible or evident from said state of the art by a technician in the field.

 The National Office of Intellectual Property (Oficina Nacional de la Propiedad Industrial, ONAPI) classifies patents for inventions in accordance with the Strasbourg Agreement on International Patent Classification of 1971, as amended in 1979.

 The 20 years of protection are counted from the application date and a three-years extension is possible, for up to three more years in case of delay by ONAPI in the approval process.

 Patent applicants in a country that grants reciprocity to patent applicants in the Dominican Republic benefit from a rights for a period of 12 months to apply for registration in the Dominican Republic.

 Patent infringement is sanctioned with six months to three years in prison, fines ranging from 50 to 1000 times the legally established minimum monthly wage, plus damages.

 A trade mark is any visible, distinctive and identifiable sign or combination of distinctive and identifiable signs that can be graphically represented.
 These graphical representations or illustrations are associated with products or services as a distinguishing element of such products or services from those products or services that might be similar in nature and are produced by other businesses.